 - Tour New Belgium Brewery - New Belgium offers two types of tours: a free 45 minute tour and a $15 hour and a half tour.
 If you're interested in the longer tour, be sure to grab your tickets ahead of time.
 While you're at the brewery, we know you'll be tempted to have your favorite from the tap, but be sure to try their small batch beers which constantly rotate in the tasting room.

 - Eat at Union Bar and Soda Fountain - This locally owned eatery is perfect for an evening outside.
-They have one of the largest patios in town!
+They have one of the largest patios in town, with live music on select days!
 Union serves American comfort food while offering fun and bubbly drinks, in addition to boozy milkshakes!

 - Drinks at Elevation 5003 Distillery - Elevation 5003 is a women-owned distillery conveniently located in Mid-Town Fort Collins.
 They make their product in-house and their spirits range from Whisky to Gin to Franklin Coffee Liqueur.